I deployed an Ubuntu server in NY for $2.5 a month on Vultur (I chose NY over Sydney as the Sydney $2.5 servers were sold out)

 End of Guide

-I have bene locked out of my runcloud managed domain, I will stick to manually setup servers.
+I have been locked out of my runcloud managed domain, I will stick to manually setup servers.
+This is good fr security I guess.

 Donate and make this blog better